kvxb/ElfLoader/README.md

 For this task, you will need to:

 * Open the file and map it somewhere in the memory
-* Validate the ELF file (parse the header, check that it is an ELF file)
 * Pass through the section headers, and for the `PT_LOAD` sections create new memory regions (they can have RWX permissions for now), then copy the section from the file into the newly created memory region.
 * Pass the execution to the new ELF, by jumping to the entry point.